 As more and more students try to balance a full-time job and the benefits of a four-year degree, they often consider whether or not they can earn an online accounting degree instead of attending courses on campus.
-The good news is that online accounting schools are actually quite common and, after more than a decade of development, online classrooms provide the same in-depth, beneficial instruction as traditional programs based on a college campus.
+The good news is that online accounting schools are actually quite common and online classrooms provide the same in-depth, beneficial instruction as traditional programs based on a college campus.
 As with any degree, however, today’s students pursuing online accounting education should keep a few considerations in mind in order to enroll in the strongest possible program.
 Many of the same rules and considerations apply to both online and offline programs, so this should be a straightforward series of careful decisions.

 Make Sure the Program is Regionally or Nationally Accredited

 Online accounting programs come in numerous forms, but one thing they all have in common is that they must be properly accredited in order to offer students the best employment potential after they graduate.
 Generally, the most widely accepted and recognized accreditations are those offered by regional bodies.
 These bodies oversee a specific territory and accredit all schools whose academic quality and rigor stand up to their federally-approved tests.

 National accreditation is also acceptable in many cases and typically is associated with for-profit schools or online-only institutions.
 The one thing to avoid is a school with no accreditation at all.
 Degrees from such a school hold very little weight, and often cannot be used when applying to a graduate program in any field.
 In both cases, the accrediting body should be approved by the Department of Education’s Council for Higher Education Accreditation.

 Look for Program-Specific Accreditation